VladK333/DataModels_project/README.md

 - Reading all TransformerWinding objects related to the transformer with the highest GID.
 - Reading an object with the minimum value of a specific property.

-For a higher grade, a WPF GUI is implemented for data visualization.
+WPF GUI is implemented for data visualization.

 ---